What is an SCP server?

 - File transfer function

 The Microsoft Open SSH server is under development still, but there is a pre-release version available here (as of Oct 17, 2017).
 It will take some Windows administrator chops as it mainly requires PowerShell command-line skills to get it set up and working.

 While it may be in pre-release now, Open SSH has such a strong lineage that it will likely become the defacto SCP server in Windows just as it is in other operating systems now.

-Cygwin is an open source project that provides a Windows DLL file which contains a really large amount of POSIX API functions.
+Cygwin is an open-source project that provides a Windows DLL file that contains a really large amount of POSIX API functions.
 What does this mean?
 It means that many Linux applications can be recompiled to use Cygwin and therefore those applications can be run on Windows.

 Cygwin is mentioned in this article because there are many Linux SSH and SCP servers that ostensibly are only available as Linux packages, but digging a little deeper often reveals that they also have Cygwin packages.
 Windows systems administrators that are comfortable with a Linux application of any sort should investigate if a Cygwin package is available.

 - Open-source transparent project

 - Allows Linux applications to run inside Windows through recompiling

 - Is one of the only few backward compatible options from Linux to Windows